rtCamp/Frappe-Manager/docs/reference/architecture.md

 ### The frontend network is the only way in {#frontend-network}

 Bench nginx declares `expose: 80`, never `ports:`.
-Nothing about a bench is reachable from the host or the LAN; the only route in is the shared `fm-global-frontend-network` that the global proxy also sits on.
+Nothing about a bench is reachable from the host or the LAN; the only route in is the shared `fm-frontend-network` that the global proxy also sits on.

 That network's subnet is a `/16` in `10.0.0.0/8`. fm prefers `10.1.0.0/16` and, on first `fm services` setup, falls back to the first free `10.x.0.0/16` if that one collides with an existing Docker network.
 The chosen value and the proxy's static address on it are persisted as [`network.subnet_cidr` and `network.proxy_ip`](configuration.md#network) in `fm_config.toml` and written into the services compose file.
 The backend network keeps a fixed `10.2.0.0/16`.